 Members of the association form or join communities based on shared professional and scholarly interests.
 These communities take the shape of chapters, committees, and caucuses.

 - Chapters are organized by region.
 ASA members are automatically a member of a regional chapter.

 - Committees represent constituencies within the association.
-Members of most committees are elected by the membership.
+Members of most committees are appointed by the Executive Committee of the Council.

 - Caucuses are organized around specific scholarly interests: they sponsor panels at the annual meeting and activities for their members.